Volume 68, Issue 4

 On January 10, 1912, Greenville opened City Hospital—the beginning of Greenville Health System.
 Three days later, the City Hospital Training School for Nurses was founded.
 These events set the course for an emphasis on academics that has been integral to fulfilling our mission for more than a century.

-GHS now is home to over 40 academic professional and workforce development programs, a medical school, a nursing program, clinical and translational research, and the region’s largest healthcare delivery system.
+Prisma Health now is home to over 40 academic professional and workforce development programs, a medical school, a nursing program, clinical and translational research, and the region’s largest healthcare delivery system.

 Unlike most hospitals and health systems, academic health centers are teaching environments that provide a range of care from routine to highly complex, develop new technologies and treatments, offer patients first-in-region access to clinical trials, conduct research and positively impact the economy.
 In fact, one in 40 wage earners works directly or indirectly for a medical school or teaching hospital, according to the Association of Academic Health Centers.